free-user-support-icon-301-thumb

 FMEA-7-steps-b

-The FMEA process is composed of a cross-functional collaborative team composed of members in engineering, manufacturing, quality, operations, procurement, and other functions with a process manager responsible for managing the project.
+The FMEA process comprises a cross-functional collaborative team composed of members in engineering, manufacturing, quality, operations, procurement, and other functions with a process manager responsible for managing the project.

 The FMEA process (by AIAG and VDA standards) is typically defined in seven steps.
 Each step is sequential, so the previous step creates an output that serves as the next step’s input.